ClearMappingCo/popchange-web/resources/docs/resources.md

 ###PopChange Web Resource

-This website (http://popchange.liverpool.ac.uk) was developed using a range of open resources and the source code will be available soon at [https://github.com/ClearMappingCo/popchange-web](https://github.com/ClearMappingCo/popchange-web).
+This website (http://popchange.liverpool.ac.uk) was developed using a range of open resources and the source code is available soon at [https://github.com/ClearMappingCo/popchange-web](https://github.com/ClearMappingCo/popchange-web).

 ###Using the PopChange Resource